Cullen-Kendrick/Data-Experience/README.md

 # Data-Experience
 I am Cullen Kendrick and I am recent graduate of the University of Mary Washington.
-I graduated with a degree in Economics with departmental honors, and a minor in data science.
+I graduated with a degree in Economics and Philosophy (with departmental honors), and a minor in data science.

-The files in this respository are an overview of my experience with data in the past.
-Each folder will contain a description of what the data was, how I worked on it, and the context in which it was created.
-Additonally, the files will contain the code used in the project and any visualization that was created for the project.
+This repository serves as a portfolio of my data analysis experience.
+Each project folder contains:
+- A detailed description of the dataset and its context
+- The analytical methodology and approach used
+- Complete source code for analysis and modeling
+- Data visualizations and key findings

+My academic background combines quantitative economic analysis with philosophical critical thinking, allowing me to approach data problems with both technical precision and conceptual depth.
+Feel free to explore my projects and reach out with any questions or opportunities for collaboration.